 Glorieta Summer Camp Lodging

-Group and Summer Camp housing is situated in the heart of our campus.
-Just a short walk away from the dining hall, Coffee Shop, sports courts, trail and games fields, there’s never a long hike to find a gathering place or activities.
+Summer Camp housing is situated in the heart of our campus.
+Just a short walk away from the dining hall, Mountain Craft Coffee, sports courts, trails, and games fields, there’s never a long hike to find a gathering place or activities.
 Dorm rooms are bunk-style with an in-room sink and have shared toilet and shower areas.
 Many lodge locations feature large communal areas for chatting and relaxing with friends.

 Glorieta Family Camp Lodging

-These are hotel-style rooms, with a full private bathrooms and the option of two queen-size beds or one king-size bed.
+These are hotel-style rooms, with full private bathrooms and the option of two queen-size beds or one king-size bed.
 Some rooms are adjoining to accommodate families needing multiple rooms.
 Our rooms allow your family to be close to the action and provide an opportunity for fellowship and community with other families.
-Family Camp lodging also offers a dedicated dining hall, spacious communal areas with wifi and comfy seating, retail, the Coffee Shop and more.
+Family Camp lodging also offers a dedicated dining hall, spacious communal areas with wifi and comfy seating, a retail/coffee space and more.

 Glorieta General Camp Lodging

 Our 2,400-acre campus located about 15 miles southeast of Santa Fe, was founded as the Glorieta Baptist Assembly in 1952.
 Glorieta Camps has room for more than 2,000 overnight guests.
 Built on a deep desire to expand the rich history of Glorieta, we’ve restored the campus and its buildings, and filled them with outdoor adventure activities and programs that are loaded with fun and tailored to inspire lives towards a deeper relationship with Christ.

-From the well-equipped common areas and sunny courtyards, to Coffee Shops and retail areas, you’ll find groups playing games, deep in discussion or quietly study.
-Take a short walk to the Firehouse and challenge your friends to a game of air hockey or an impromptu sing-along.
-Or head over to the Gypsie Wagon for a quick snack.
+From the well-equipped common areas and sunny courtyards, to Coffee Shops and retail areas, you’ll find groups playing games, deep in discussion or quietly studying.
+Take a short walk to the Patio and challenge your friends to a game of ping pong or an impromptu sing-along.
+Or head over to Mountain Trail Treats for a quick snack.
 You’ll be hard-pressed to find a spot on campus where campers aren’t gathered.